wireapp/wire-docs/src/understand/single-sign-on/main.rst

        The Wire backend software stack is composed of different services, `running as pods </overview.html#focus-on-pods>`__ in a kubernetes cluster.

-       One of those pods is the "SPAR" service.
+       One of those pods is the "spar" service.
 That service/pod is dedicated to the providing :term:`SSO` (using :term:`SAML`) and :term:`SCIM` services.
 This page is the manual for this service.

-       In the context of :term:`SCIM`, Wire's SPAR service is the `Service Provider<https://en.wikipedia.org/wiki/Service_provider_(SAML)>`__ that Identity Management Software
+       In the context of :term:`SCIM`, Wire's spar service is the `Service Provider<https://en.wikipedia.org/wiki/Service_provider_(SAML)>`__ that Identity Management Software
        (for example Okta, Ping Identity, SailPoint, Technology Nexus etc) uses for user account provisioning and deprovisioning.